oracle-livelabs/oci-core/oci-ignite-workshop/generate-ssh-key/generate-ssh-keys.md

 ### Connecting to an instance using PuTTY

+*Note: Please come back to this step after you complete Lab 4 Task 1: Create a compute instance.*

 1. Open the PuTTY utility from the Windows start menu.
 In the dialog box, enter the IP address of your OCI Compute Instance.
 This can be obtained from the **OCI Console > Compute > Instances > Instance Details** screen.

     ![Enter IP address of OCI compute instance.](images/keylab-023.png " ")